checkstyle/contribution/patch-diff-report-tool/README.md

 8) Now execute this utility with 6 command line arguments:

+`--compareMode` - type of comparison to do with the files; `XML` parses the report files as Checkstyle XML files with violation results. `TEXT` parses the report files as pure text files, line by line. (required argument); default: XML \
 `--baseReport` - path to the base checkstyle-result.xml (optional argument, if absent then only configuration and violations for patch will be in the report); \
 `--patchReport` - path to the patch checkstyle-result.xml (required argument); \